-The Nintendo Switch is unquestionably a massive success for Nintendo coming off of the dud that was the Wii U. They have received resounding praise from almost everyone for the hardware and software available on their platform.
-What is here now that wasn’t there for the Wii U is the third-party offerings.
-Here are the best third games available on the Nintendo Switch.
+The Nintendo Switch is unquestionably a massive success for Nintendo coming off of the dud that was the Wii U. The company has received resounding praise from almost everyone for its hardware and the software available on their platform.
+What the Switch has now that wasn’t there for the Wii U is the third-party offerings.
+Here are the best third-party games available on the Nintendo Switch.

-Celeste is one of the best games to come out in 2018, a year that also had releases of God of War, Red Dead Redemption 2, and Monster Hunter World.
-The indie darling Celeste went up against all of those huge AAA games and stole some Game of the Year votes from them.
+Celeste is one of the best games to come out in 2018, a year that also saw the releases of God of War, Red Dead Redemption 2, and Monster Hunter World.
 Celeste is a challenging but straightforward game about a girl climbing a mountain.
 You play as Madeline as she confronts her anxiety and depression and looks to overcome them.
-The 2D sprite work is magnificent and has a story that will have any player emotionally invested.
+The 2D sprite work is magnificent, and the game has both a story that will have any player emotionally invested and addictive challenging platforming.

-Crash Bandicoot made his debut in the ’90s on the original PlayStation and quickly became a platforming icon.
-The N Sane Trilogy is his first three games completely remade from the ground up to look beautiful, but feel as they did back in the day.
+Crash Bandicoot made his debut in the 1990s on the original PlayStation and quickly became a platforming icon.
+Crash Bandicoot N. Sane Trilogy is the first three games from Naughty Dog completely remade from the ground up to not only look beautiful but to feel as they did back in the day.
 Even with the cartoony aesthetic, these games are challenging.
-Whether you are looking to relive a video game icon from the 90s or face a challenging adventure, getting all three games for the $40 price tag is worth it.
+Whether you are looking to relive a video game icon from the 1990s or face a challenging adventure, getting all three games for a modest price tag is worth it.

-Another 90s PlayStation icon brought back to the current days.
-Like Crash, Spyro’s first three games were completely remade to bring them to today’s standards.
+Here’s another 1990s PlayStation icon brought back to the current days.
+Like with Crash, Spyro’s first three games were completely remade to bring them to today’s standards.
 These levels are more open compared to Crash’s linear design and have so much charm.
-All three are also not nearly as tricky compared to Crash, so each is much more accessible.
-Plus, once again, the whole collection of three games is $40 and completely worth the investment.
+All three games are also not nearly as tricky compared to Crash, so each is much more accessible.
+Once again, the whole collection of three games is completely worth the investment.

 This article includes affiliate links, which may provide small compensation to Gamepur.